zzell/ke/readme.md

 ### Race Detector (Memory synchronization, Lazy initialisation)
 https://blog.golang.org/race-detector

-Race conditions are among the most insidious and elusive programming errors.
-They typically cause erratic and mysterious failures, often long after the code has been deployed to production.
-While Go's concurrency mechanisms make it easy to write clean concurrent code, they don't prevent race conditions.
-Care, diligence, and testing are required.
-And tools can help.

-The race detector is based on the C/C++ ThreadSanitizer runtime library, which has been used to detect many errors in Google's internal code base and in Chromium.
-The technology was integrated with Go in September 2012; since then it has detected 42 races in the standard library.
-It is now part of our continuous build process, where it continues to catch race conditions as they arise.

-> an unsynchronized read and write of the variable t from different goroutines. that's the race condition and should be avoided

 ### Concurrent vs Parallel
 - Concurrency is about dealing with few things at once.
 It's how program is built.